cjairm/typescript/Algorithms-TS/001_anagram/README.md

     if both strings has the same length... we continue

+    if both strings are the same...
+We stop

     Iterate first string and save how many letters exists

     Iterate second string and save how many letter exists